-A survey course that offers a sociological examination of select global social problems.
+Social Problems offers a sociological examination of select global social problems.
 Topics of examination may include poverty, delinquency and crime, education, population, racial inequality, healthcare, gender inequality, alcohol and drugs, and environmental degradation, among others.
 The course also emphasizes research methodologies used to examine these problems as well as theoretical perspectives which can be used to understand the problems and, in turn, to create social change.